1c-syntax/bsl-language-server/docs/en/diagnostics/NumberOfValuesInStructureConstructor.md

-# Limit on the number of property values passed to the structure constructor
+# Limit on the number of property values passed to the structure constructor (NumberOfValuesInStructureConstructor)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |